rufex/kindle-clippings/README.md

 ### How to use it

-You would need a YAML file called "config_kindle_highlights.yml", with the following structure:
+You will need a YAML file called "config_kindle_highlights.yml", with the following structure:

 ```
 Paths: